Peptic ulcer disease

 A 0% rating requires: History of peptic ulcer disease documented by endoscopy or diagnostic imaging studies.
 A 100% rating requires: Post-operative for perforation or hemorrhage, for three months.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Peptic ulcer disease?
+What evidence supports a higher rating for Peptic ulcer disease?

-What is the C&P exam like for Peptic ulcer disease?
+What happens at the C&P exam for Peptic ulcer disease?

 Get a Personalized Rating Analysis